mlimberg/ajax-practice/README.md

 var xhttp = new XMLHttpRequest();
 ```

+Next let's initialize the request using the [`open()`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/open) method.

-Next let's hit this funny but super innapropriate [Chuck Norris API](http://www.icndb.com/api/).
+We will hit this funny but super innapropriate [Chuck Norris API](http://www.icndb.com/api/).
 We'll need to use the `GET` method, define our endpoint, and provide a 3rd argument of `TRUE` which tells the request to be asynchronous:

 ```
 xhttp.open("GET", "http://api.icndb.com/jokes/15", true);